pafable/k8s-platform/README.md

 # K8S Platform
 ___

 This serves all the necessary apps to bootstrap a kubernetes cluster.
-At the moment this will only deploy to a local k8s cluster running on Docker Desktop.

 ### Apps to be deployed onto a cluster
 1. [Argo CD](https://argo-cd.readthedocs.io/en/stable/)